ariadnext/perl-IDCHECKIO/README.rst

 There are two different ways to specify the images:

-- with the system path.
-In this case the path variable must be True
+- with the system path
-- directly encoded in base64
+- directly encoded in base64.
+In this case the base64 variable must be True

 .. code-block:: perl